 Paintings of the Seminole Indian Chiefs on the wall of the fort.
 A brief history of each chief below the painting.
 The entrance to the fort is free, hours of operation on the website.

 Gamble Plantation Historic State Park located at 3708 Patten Avenue in Ellenton.
 The plantation cultivated and harvested sugar cane.
-Gamble Plantation the only antebellum mansion that exists in south Florida.
+Gamble Plantation the only antebellum mansion that exists in southwest Florida.

 Maitland Art and History Museums located at 221 W. Packard Avenue in Maitland designated a National Historic Landmark.
 The museum originally an artist’s colony built in 1937 by André Smith born in Hong Kong raised in New York and Connecticut.
 He was a Surrealist and Modernist Painter.
 Mary Curtis Bok and Edward W. Bok were André’s benefactor and helped fund the artist’s colony.
 They also built Bok Tower.
 A portrait bust of André Smith sculpted by A. Wolfe “Abe” Davidson and a watercolor painting by Milton Avery in the museum.